deeperlush/Image-Local-Feature-Matching/README.md

 ### Notre Dame
 ![](images/notre_dame_matches.jpg)
 <br />
 *Matches after the complete pipeline execution on Notre Dame.
-Matches: 1113, Accuracy on 50 most confident ones: 100%, Accuracy on 100
+Matches: 1113, Accuracy on 50 most confident ones: 100%, Accuracy on 100 most confident ones: 99%, and Accuracy on all the matches: 75%*

+### Mt Ru